rkhoriander/docs/articles/quickstart/native/android/03-session-handling.md

 A Storage defines how data is going to be persisted in the device.
 The Storage implementation given to the Credentials Manager in the seed project uses a SharedPreferences file to store the user credentials in [Private mode](https://developer.android.com/reference/android/content/Context.html#MODE_PRIVATE).
 You can modify this behavior by implementing a custom Storage.
 :::

-## Recover the User's Credentials
+## Recover the user's credentials

-Retrieving the credentials from the Credentials Manager is an async process, as credentials may have expired and require to be refreshed.
-This renewing process is done automatically by the Credentials Manager as long as a valid refresh token is currently stored.
+Retrieving the credentials from the Credentials Manager is an async process, as credentials may have expired and need to be refreshed..
+This renewing process is done automatically by the Credentials Manager as long as a valid Refresh Token is currently stored.
 A `CredentialsManagerException` exception will be raised if the credentials cannot be renewed.

 ```java
 // app/src/main/java/com/auth0/samples/LoginActivity.java